-- a.
-Remuneration policies should be set to promote long-term value creation through transparent alignment with the agreed corporate strategy. - b.
-Remuneration policies should support performance, encourage the sustainable financial health of the business and promote sound risk management for the success of the company and to the benefit of all its stakeholders.
+- i.
+Remuneration policies should promote long-term value creation through transparent alignment with the agreed corporate strategy. - ii.
+Remuneration policies should support individual and corporate performance, encourage the sustainable long-term financial health of the business and promote sound risk management for the success of the company and to the benefit of all its stakeholders.